Graduate Medical Education (GME)

 GME typically focuses on one field of practice.
 Examples include family medicine, pediatrics, emergency medicine, surgery, preventive medicine, dermatology, radiology, and others.

-There are currently two organizations that accredit GME programs: the Accreditation Council for Graduate Medical Education (ACGME) and the American Osteopathic Association (AOA), which accredits osteopathic residency programs only.
-As of July 1, 2015, implementation of a single GME accreditation system is underway under the umbrella of ACGME.
+Two organizations currently accredit GME programs: the Accreditation Council for Graduate Medical Education (ACGME) and the American Osteopathic Association (AOA), which accredits osteopathic residency programs only.
+As of July 1, 2015, implementation of a single GME accreditation system (SAS) is underway under the umbrella of the ACGME.
 The new system is slated to be in place by June 30, 2020.
-By the end of the transition period for the single accredidation system (June 30, 2020) AOA will no longer accredit residency programs.
-As a result of this new system, there will be significant changes to GME that will ease the application and participation process, as well as broaden opportunities to participate in both allopathic and osteopathically-focused programs.
+By the end of the transition period for the single accreditation system (June 30, 2020) the AOA will no longer accredit residency programs.
+As a result of this new system, there will be significant changes to GME that will ease the application and participation process, as well as broaden opportunities to participate in GME programs.

-In the new system, osteopathic medical school graduates have the option to pursue osteopathically-focused ACGME programs or programs with “Osteopathic Recognition” designation.
+In the new GME accreditation system, osteopathic medical school graduates have the option to pursue osteopathically-focused ACGME programs or programs with “Osteopathic Recognition” designation.
 Any ACGME-accredited program can apply to receive Osteopathic Recognition, which indicates that osteopathic principles and practices are integrated within the training program.
+Osteopathic medical students can pursue osteopathically-focused programs in all the options below.
+Students can view an up-to-date list of programs with the ACGME Osteopathic Recognition designation on the ACGME’s website at https://apps.acgme.org/ads/Public/Reports/Report/17.
 Learn more and keep up with changes on the transition to the single accreditation system at www.aacom.org/singlegme.

 In pursuing GME, osteopathic medical school graduates can choose the following options: